 - Psychodynamic Psychotherapy—The trauma’s underpinnings and symptoms are narrated.
 There may be some identifying of defense mechanisms slowly arrive at the trauma’s origins.

 There are also many other methods not identified here, but that can be talked about.
-Remember, as we are all unique, a suitable treatment plan is based on the survivors personality, experiences, and needs.
+Remember, as we are all unique, a suitable treatment plan is based on your personality, experiences, and needs.
 As recovering from a trauma is not easy, sometimes it is beneficial to join support groups to connect with other survivors.
 Joining a support group can be something you talk about with your provider, as support groups are not a good fit for everybody.

 What are the Skills of a Professional Trauma Counselor?